tnebooks/12th-physics/content.en/electromagnetic-waves/_index.md

 ### Sources of electromagnetic waves

+**Figure 5.9** Oscillating charges - sources of electromagnetic waves

 Any stationary charge produces only electric field (refer Unit 1).
 When the charge moves with uniform velocity, it produces steady current which gives rise to magnetic field (not time dependent, only space dependent) around the conductor in which charge flows.
-If the charged

-**Figure 5.9 Oscillating charges - sources of e**

-**Propagation of an Electromagnetic Wave**

-Source

-Elec e

-vect

-Magnetic eld

-vectors

-Discharging spark or

-oscillating molecular

-dipole

-particle accelerates, it produces magnetic field in addition to electric field.
+If the charged particle accelerates, it produces magnetic field in addition to electric field.
 Both electric and magnetic fields are time varying fields.
 Since the electromagnetic waves are transverse waves, the direction of propagation of electromagnetic waves is perpendicular to the planes containing electric and magnetic field vectors.

 Any oscillatory motion is also an accelerated motion.
 So, when the charge oscillates (oscillating molecular dipole) about their mean position (Figure 5.9), it produces electromagnetic waves.